jwplayer/jwplayer/CONTRIBUTING.md

 Thanks for considering contributing to our repo!
 We appreciate all contributions to the player, large or small.
 Please take the time to read through this document before making a contribution to ensure a fun and effective process for everyone involved.

 ## General Guidelines
 Are you having trouble getting started with JW Player, configuration, or customization?
-If so, please check the [support docs](https://support.jwplayer.com/) before submitting an issue here.
+If so, please check the [developer docs](https://developer.jwplayer.com/jw-player/docs/developer-guide/) before submitting an issue here.

 As contributors and maintainers of this repo, we'll do our best to help you out as soon as we can - however, we ask you to be respectful of our time.
 Our team is based in NYC and works in EST time, Monday - Friday.
-If your issue has been around for a while and hasn't been responded to, feel free to ping @johnBartos in the comment of your issue.

 ## Official Support
 This guide is focused specifically for developers contributing towards this open-source project.
 If you pay for JW Player, you're entitled to direct help from our support team [here](https://support.jwplayer.com/customer/portal/emails/new).